Tensor Cross Interpolation of Purities in Quantum Many-Body Systems: Introduction

 Utilizing the \ttc{} approach to learning and interpolating the entanglement feature, we systematically study entanglement features of various quantum many-body states.
 In particular, we show that not only the average entanglement feature of Haar random states is representable as an MPS, but individual state realizations drawn from the Haar ensemble also exhibit compressible entanglement features for sufficiently large system size.
 In addition, we discuss analytical expectations for entanglement features of random MPS states, and numerically study the entanglement feature of critical ground states, highly excited eigenstates~\cite{Sierant_2023}, and other classes of quantum states~\cite{Kitaev,salberger2016fredkinspinchain,Dell_Anna_2016,Movassagh_2016}.
 Heuristically, we find that many states violating area-law entanglement scaling have entanglement feature that can be efficiently learned.
 These results imply that entanglement feature interpolation procedures may be practically useful for characterizing quantum states and processing data from quantum simulators.

 Finally, we demonstrate two potential applications of the interpolated entanglement feature.
 First, we show that it can be used for quantifying similarity between all purities of different quantum states, thus going beyond usual entanglement scaling considerations.
 Second, we suggest that entanglement feature may be used to efficiently find the most natural reordering of the spatial indices to minimize the purity of conventional left-right cuts.
-Such reordering therefore makes entanglement structure more local, potentially allowing one to store the wave function in the form of matrix product states.
+Such reordering therefore makes entanglement structure more local, potentially allowing one to store the wave function in the form of matrix product states. \re{Problems of similar spirit have been considered before, ranging from tree tensor network structure optimization \cite{Hikihara_2023, Singha_Roy_2020, Singha_Roy_2021} to nontrivial disentangling unitary circuit construction \cite{Hyatt_2017}.
+We focus specifically on the setting where one is free to change the physical ordering of sites.}

 The structure of the remainder of the paper is as follows.
 First, in Section~\ref{Sec:2} we review the entanglement feature and \ttc{} algorithm that will be used for the interpolation of entanglement feature.
 Next, in Section~\ref{Sec:3} we systematically study the feasibility of learning entanglement feature with the \ttc{} approach, starting with analytical results for individual realizations of Haar random states and MPS states, and finishing with numerical study of more general eigenstates of many-body quantum systems.
-Finally, in Section~\ref{Sec:4} we present applications of entanglement feature to quantify the distance between different quantum states, and also to find the optimal disentangling spatial ordering of degrees of freedom.
-We conclude with the summary of our results and discussion of open question in Section~\ref{Sec:5}.
+Finally, in Section~\ref{Sec:4} we present applications of entanglement feature to quantify the distance between different quantum states, and also to find the optimal disentangling spatial ordering of degrees of freedom. \re{The code accompanying numerical part of the study is available at \cite{coderef}.} We conclude with the summary of our results and discussion of open questions in Section~\ref{Sec:5}.
 Appendices~\ref{App:A}-\ref{APP:ttopt} provide additional details on the considered wave functions and the disentangling algorithm.